-- (a) Should AEMO publish an update to a previously published reliability forecast, on becoming aware of new information that is material to the ESOO outcomes in accordance with NER clause 3.13.3A(b), AEMO will reassess the reliability gap. - (b) In the event that a forecast reliability gap is identified for T-1 or T-3, AEMO will also publish the forecast reliability gap period and likely gap trading intervals as well as the forecast reliability gap.
+Should AEMO publish an update to a previously published reliability forecast, on becoming aware of new information that is material to the ESOO outcomes in accordance with NER clause 3.13.3A(b), AEMO will reassess the reliability gap.

+In the event that a forecast reliability gap is identified for T-1 or T-3, AEMO will also publish the forecast reliability gap period and likely gap trading intervals as well as the forecast reliability gap in a form that is consistent with that presented in the ESOO.